 Tile drainage plays an important role in Wisconsin’s agricultural systems.
 Understanding the purpose of tile drainage, locating tile drainage systems and proper drain tile maintenance are key components to maintaining agricultural productivity and protecting water quality in Wisconsin.

-A series of fact sheets titled “Tile Drainage in Wisconsin” are being developed with coordination between UW Discovery Farms, UW Extension and UW College of Agriculture and Life Sciences to inform producers of the considerations of managing tile drained agricultural landscapes.
+A series of fact sheets titled “Tile Drainage in Wisconsin” are being developed with coordination between UW Discovery Farms, UW Extension and UW College of Agriculture and Life Sciences to inform farmers of the considerations of managing tile drained agricultural landscapes.
 The first two fact sheets in this series “Understanding and Locating Tile Drainage Systems” and “Maintaining Tile Drainage Systems” have been completed and can be found below.